-- Department of Environmental and Natural Resources, Division of Water Quality and Department of Environmental Health
+- Department of Environmental Quality, Division of Water Resources

 Frequently Asked Questions

 Have a question about our North Carolina operations?
 We’ve compiled some frequently asked questions to help you learn about issues specific to your state such as hard water and drought.
 If you have a question not addressed here, you can reach us via the link at the bottom of this page.